 - For sculpting you’ll want some fine-tipped tools and others with round ends.

-Options include commercial sculpting tool kits for clay pottery as well as tiny screw drivers, pins, toothpicks, bamboo skewers, ball stylus tips, and the wrong end of fine paint brush.
+Options include sculpting tool kits for clay pottery as well as tiny screw drivers, pins, toothpicks, bamboo skewers, ball stylus tips, and the wrong end of fine paint brush.

 - Texture the surface of the clay with items like sandpaper, clean old toothbrush, and textured tool handles.